hyoddubi1/pyGOSH/README.md

     - RFE: Recursive Feature elimination (with Cross-Validation)
     - GRIDRFE: RFE with parameter tuning of SVR by Grid searching
 	- GORFE: RFE with paramter tuning of SVR by GO
+	- MOSGOSVR: MOdel Selection with Global Optimization for SVR

 ## How to Use?